 The berry container was placed inside a cut down plastic jug.
 I used fishing line to connect the two plastic items to together.
 I wove the fishing line through a hole in the jug and down into a whole in the berry container.
 Then I wove it back out through the berry container and up through another hole in the jug.

 The berry container was attached upside down so I could adjust the ribbons it I needed to and so I could put a light stick into the container from time to time.
 JDaniel would love to watch it glow.

 JDaniel was thrilled with it.
 It is now hanging from the ceiling fan in his room.
 I don’t mean to brag, but I think this plastic jug jellyfish is cuter than the plush jellyfish from the museum.

 Earth Day is coming up.
 I hope you will dig through your recycling bin to find items you can craft with.
-Maybe you could even make a tissue box creation.
+Maybe you could even make a kids art project or join the tissue box creation.
 The Tissue Box Challenge starts next week on the 16th.
 I hope many of you will enter the contest.

 This post is linked to Mrs. Matlock’s Alphabe Thursday.
 It is U week and this mobile is really unique.